-The state should adopt a Career Readiness definition that includes: 1) core academic knowledge and skills, 2) capabilities, 3) behavior skills and dispositions, and 4) postsecondary preparation and planning.
+Recommendation 4: The state should adopt a career readiness definition that includes: 1) core academic knowledge and skills, 2) capabilities, 3) behavior skills and dispositions, and 4) postsecondary preparation and planning.
 The study team recommends that the definition be focused on career readiness for all students, as college is just one of several pathways to a career.

-• Recommended Career Readiness definition:
+The study team recommends the following Career Readiness definition: